 So the women inside know if they need to put on their veil or not

-to stay at home.
+home.
 In one instance I visited a family home and when I entered I accidentally saw their university-aged daughter without her hijab.
 She was so embarrassed that she ran away and never came out for the duration of my visit, even with her parents trying to convince her to come practice her English with me.
 As a foreign observer, this all seemed a little ridiculous to me, as much as I believe in cultural relativism, the idea that all practices make sense when examined within the framework of their local culture.

-But the main curiosities for me were the inventive ways in which gender segregation is put into practice; seating assignments on buses, lack of women’s shops in public (they mostly make their own clothing), different door handles for men and women (so women inside know if a man is knocking and therefore they need to veil), and the complete segregation of the sexes at weddings, which I found extremely awkward when I was invited to a local wedding and did not even see any women for two nights (though I did acquire special permission to photograph the bride and the groom together; the majority of
+But the main curiosities for me were the inventive ways in which gender segregation is put into practice; seating assignments on buses, lack of women’s shops in public (they mostly make their own clothing), different door handles for men and women (so women inside know if a man is knocking and therefore they need to veil), and the complete segregation of the sexes at weddings, which I found extremely awkward when I was invited to a local wedding and did not even see any women for two nights (though I did acquire special permission to photograph the bride and the groom together; the majority of the attendees did

-the attendees did not even get to see this).
+not even get to see this).
 Also more disturbing was to learn that since women are expected to be virgins at marriage, the mother of the bride physically checks for evidence after consummation and if there is none then the consequences are drastic.

 There were a few surprises for me too.
 In Tehran for the first time ever I heard a woman chanting prayer call.
 Women are seen behind the wheel just about as much as men, which is certainly not the case in other Middle Eastern countries.
 Women are seen in public and hold service positions more than you might expect, and as I mentioned above, clothing restrictions are, despite the legal enforcement, pushed to the limit.

 In terms of local opinion, I couldn’t possibly generalize because every person I spoke to had a different opinion.
 Some women told me straight up that they disagreed with enforced dress code and believed that clothing restrictions should be optional.
 Others told me that given the choice (or if they left Iran) they would still wear the hijab.
-The Iranians that I spoke with seemed to universally believe that Ahmadinejad is, as they put it, crazy, and
+The Iranians that I spoke with seemed to universally believe that Ahmadinejad is, as they put it, crazy, and were basically apologetic

-were basically apologetic on the matter (in the same way that many Americans might have reacted on the topic of George Bush a few years ago), though I did also meet a few supporters.
+on the matter (in the same way that many Americans might have reacted on the topic of George Bush a few years ago), though I did also meet a few supporters.
 The general belief among them was that while he does like to make controversial (crazy) statements to the world press, he at least has the balls to stand up to America, something that few world leaders do.

 A suggestion I would make when debating the Iran issue is to consider the perspective of a person born and raised in a country like Iran.
 If you grew up in a culture where drinking was not even an option, and was actually contrary to your religion, a religion which every single person you know practices and so you don’t even question it, then you might not feel like you are missing out on so much, and stories of alcoholism, drunk driving, street crime, fighting, vomiting, and belligerent behavior might naturally and quite convincingly lead you to conclude that drinking alcohol is evil or immoral, whereas the westerner values the ‘freedom’ or option to do these 'immoral' things.
-Likewise on the subject of sexuality, for a culture that
+Likewise on the subject of sexuality, for a culture that holds purity as

-holds purity as such an important ideal, to view western sexuality as it is presented in TV shows and Hollywood movies would be nothing short of shocking and offensive.
+such an important ideal, to view western sexuality as it is presented in TV shows and Hollywood movies would be nothing short of shocking and offensive.

 Similarly, the common western perspective regards enforced seclusion of women as oppressive, but in Iran there is a real sense that these rules are made for the benefit of women, to ward off harassment from men, and on multiple occasions in Iran I witnessed men going out of their way to assist women, to offer them seats, to give them extra space, and to treat them with respect.
 Of course most women in the west would prefer equal over preferential or special treatment, but the point I am making is that people on both sides need to consider perspective when making judgment calls.
 Of course I am not without my own biases as well, and ultimately I will always support the option of choice.

 I hope that my observations serve to dispel at least some common notions in the west of Iranian people as homogenously fundamentalist and conservatively minded people.
-And to elaborate further, I urge the reader to see my upcoming entry titled “The Real Iran”, where I
+And to elaborate further, I urge the reader to see my upcoming entry titled “The Real Iran”, where I develop more on

-develop more on the Iranian personality, which is characterized by immense hospitality, kindness and intrigue with foreigners, as I encountered it in this fascinating country.
+the Iranian personality, which is characterized by immense hospitality, kindness and intrigue with foreigners, as I encountered it in this fascinating country.
 For more of my photos, or to buy my book, please visit www.nickkembel.com